-The Barnes family are an American family of five from Southern California who have been travelling with their 3 children since 2011.
+The Barnes family is an American family of five from Southern California who have been travelling with their 3 children since 2011.

 The Barnes family are what we call Long Term Travellers who Slow travel.

-Meaning, they travel for extended periods of time ( more than a few months) and rather than moving quickly from city to city every few days or weeks, they travel slowly.
-They choose a home-base, hunker down at that home-base for 6 months to a year before moving on to their next home-base destination.
+Meaning that they travel for extended periods of time ( more than a few months) and rather than moving quickly from city to city every few days or weeks, they travel slowly.
+They choose a home base and hunker down at that home base for 6 months to a year before moving on to their next home base destination.